publishpress/publishpress-series/readme.txt

 FINALLY...
 #### Organize Series Addons
-Organize series now has [it's own website](http://organizeseries.com) where you can purchase additional addons that bring additional functionality to the core plugin.
-I'm releasing as many addons as I can based on features users have requested that I don't have the time to develop for free.
-Providing this add-on marketplace enables me to bring the features that have been requested to users of Organize Series at an affordable price.
-You'll want to check out the Basic Support package as well.
+Organize series now has [it's own website](http://organizeseries.com) where you can find additional addons that bring extra functionality to the core plugin.
+I'm releasing as many addons as I can based on features users have requested but keep in mind this is done in my spare time.

 == Usage ==
 All usage instructions are available at [OrganizeSeries.com](http://organizeseries.com).